kr-praveen/NM396_Alpha_Squad/brain/ReadMe.md

       x.
 NLTK
       xi.
 Pymysql

-## 🚀&nbsp; Working
+## 🚀&nbsp; Installation Guide
 1. Clone the repository in your system.

 2. Unzip the folder and extract the files.

-3. Open the sypder.
-Now, Change your directory to the cloned repo.
+3. Open the sypder or any python web framework IDE.
+Now, Set the working directory path as the root folder of the cloned repo.

 4. Now open app.py file and run it.